 - 1. All activities directly related to the operation of a chainsaw, bucket truck, limb rigging, or tree climbing will be performed by a qualified employee, or under the supervision of a Certified Arborist or Arborist Trainee. - 2.
-No pruning or maintenance activity that takes place within ten feet of a power transmission line will be performed by a City employee unless certified as a qualified Utility Arborist. - 3.
+No pruning or maintenance activity that takes place within ten feet of a power transmission line will be performed by a City employee unless certified as a utility arborist.
+Consideration will be given to contractors with arborist and line clearance arborist certifications. - 3.
 No cabling, bracing or other support systems will be installed in City-owned trees, either by the City, its residents or any contractors.
 Exception may be made by obtaining prior written approval of the City. - 4.
 No heading, pollarding or espalier pruning will be conducted on City-owned trees, and no wound dressings will be used under any circumstances without a permit and prior written approval of the City. - 5.
 Residents of the City may perform chemical applications on parkway trees, such as treatment for EAB, DED, Apple Scab or other common maladies with prior permission from the City.
 The City will not bear any financial responsibility associated with the costs of such treatments, and treatments must be performed by a Certified Arborist who holds an Illinois Pesticide Applicators license.
 Additionally, trees being treated by residents may still be removed at the discretion of the City for any of the reasons stated above.
 The City may deny or revoke permission for chemical treatment of parkway trees if an unqualified contractor is utilized, if potentially hazardous chemicals are involved or for any other reason at the discretion of the City. - 6.
 The need for pruning and maintenance of individual trees and parkways will be at the discretion of the City and its designated contractors.